act-rules/act-rules.github.io/_rules/SC1-3-1-aria-required-context-role.md

 ## Accessibility Support

 This rule relies on assistive technologies to recognize which elements are [owned by](#owned-by) each other.
 This includes when the element is owned by another element that is an ancestor, but not a parent of the target element.
-Some assistive technologies does not accept these owned by relationships, unless workarounds are used.
+Some assistive technologies do not accept these owned by relationships, unless workarounds are used.
 Furthermore, `aria-owns` has limited support in some user agents.

 ## Background